RELIGION

 RELIGION AT PMSS: Through the Years

-Some of the Directors were graduates of theological schools, such as Glyn Morris, whose training at Union Theological School in New York was guided by his progressive views of social justice influenced by Reinhold Niebuhr, a noted theologian.
-As Wells indicates in her early narrative, many preachers visited the School and introduced other ways to express a Christian life.
-Many Directors had participated in prior work associated with sectarian religious practice or social services associated with specific religious association.
-These associations influenced their tenure as Directors at the School.
-Some introduced elements of their prior religious association or belief system in their administration, though there were few who attempted a unilateral position or who mandate specific religious’ beliefs in their hiring practice or in their programming.
+Many Directors had participated in prior work associated with sectarian religious practice or social services associated with various religious associations.
+These associations often influenced their tenure as Directors at the School.
+While they introduced elements of their prior religious association or belief system in their administration, few attempted a unilateral position or mandated specific religious beliefs in their hiring practices or in their educational programming.

 To read more about religious life at Pine Mountain School and in the community, and to explore some of the personally held religious beliefs of the School staff and students, follow the links in: